 Suri desperately forced her way to the door.
 It was the only possible escape.
 She had to get it open, somehow.

-The door handle was chained to a metal loop set into the wall.
+A chain secured the door handle to a metal loop set into the wall.
 Suri saw that breaking the loop would be hopeless.
 It was at least half an inch thick.
 The chain was also too strong to break.
 The lock was a simple padlock, and perhaps it could be broken if she had a crowbar or bolt-cutters, but she didn’t, and there was no space to use one even if she had one.
 She could barely move.